Energy poverty and cooking: Impacts on women and girls

-Health effects are concentrated among women, who are likely to be responsible for cooking, and young children.
-The work of gathering fuel exposes women and children to safety risks and often consumes 15 or more hours per week, constraining their available time for education, rest, and paid work.
+Health effects are concentrated among women, who are likely responsible for cooking and childcare.
+Gathering fuel exposes women and children to safety risks.
+This process often consumes 15 or more hours per week, constraining their time for education, rest, and paid work.
 Women and girls must often walk long distances to obtain cooking fuel, and, as a result, face increased risk of physical and sexual violence.
-Many children, particularly girls, may not attend school in order to help their mothers with firewood collection and food preparation.
+Many children, particularly girls, may not attend school to help their mothers with firewood collection and food preparation.

 Environmental impacts

 Traditional cooking facilities are highly inefficient, allowing heat to escape into the open air.
 The inefficiency of fuel burning results in more wood needing to be harvested and also causes emissions of black carbon, a contributor to climate change.
 Serious local environmental damage, including desertification, can be caused by excessive harvesting of wood and other combustible material.

-While biomass harvesting in sensitive areas is problematic, it is now determined that the great majority of biomass clearing is due to agricultural expansion and land conversion.
-Use of crop residue and animal waste for domestic energy has detrimental results on soil quality and agricultural and livestock productivity as it means these materials are not available as soil conditioners, organic fertilizer, and livestock fodder.
+While biomass harvesting in sensitive areas is problematic, it is now determined that most biomass clearing is due to agricultural expansion and land conversion.
+Use of crop residue and animal waste for domestic energy has detrimental results on soil quality and agricultural and livestock productivity, as it means these materials are not available as soil conditioners, organic fertilizer, and livestock fodder.